 For plants that we harvest just leaves or shoots, there are a couple of different options when it comes to the method of harvest you can use.

 You could just grow up the plant and harvest it all at one time.
 Sometimes this is the preferred method of harvest for greens like bibb lettuce mainly because it looks better.

-If your harvesting a plant that you can cut and regrow such as lettuce, herbs, broccoli, I recommend using the cut and come again method of harvesting.
+If you’re harvesting a plant that you can cut and regrow such as lettuce, herbs, and broccoli, I recommend using the cut and come again method of harvesting.
 This allows you to extend the harvest and in some cases promotes the plant to grow even more, also increasing the yields.

 It’s important to clean up your hydroponic garden pretty quickly after harvest.
 Any exposed or decaying plant will quickly attract molds and pests.
 These are not only a nuisance now but their presence also increases the chances of seeing them during your next grow.

-I recommend cleaning everything up after use and use a peroxide dilution as well as a little soap and water.
-Good cleanup helps keeps your area free of pest and diseases and make the setup of your next garden that much easier and less time-consuming.
+I recommend cleaning everything up after use and using a peroxide dilution as well as a little soap and water.
+Good cleanup helps keep your area free of pest and diseases and make the setup of your next garden that much easier and less time-consuming.